 Three people who protested at CIA Director John Brennan's Feb.
 7 confirmation hearing were sentenced Tuesday to perform 100 hours of community service.

 Fifteen activists were arrested by U.S. Capitol Police during the course of the hearing, CODEPINK coordinator Alli McCracken told U.S. News.
-McCracken was one among the 15, but opted not to go to trial.
+McCracken was among the 15, but opted not to go to trial.

 "These three people were passionate enough to take it to the next level," McCracken said, "to highlight their opposition to drones."